 There is no parking in firelanes, medical spaces, along sidewalks, and areas that are marked "No Parking".
 No parking is allowed in front of the entrance door at the Willow Park Center.
 Cars parked in these areas are liable to be towed away at the owner's expense.
+Parking for handicapped persons is available at the rear of the building.

-Student Activity Fee: There is no Student Activity Fee charged for students attending Willow Park Center classes only.
+Student Activity Fee: There is no student activity fee charged for students attending Willow Park Center classes only.